Improved small-sample inference for functions of parameters in the k-sample multinomial problem: Implementation

+Our proposed method is implemented in an \texttt{R} package \citep{R} called \texttt{xactonomial}, which is available on CRAN and at \url{https://sachsmc.github.io/xactonomial}.
+We have implemented Algorithm \ref{palgo} as described above as well as some strategies for speeding up the convergence of the p-value computation.
+For improvements in speed and memory safety, several functions have been implemented in Rust \citep{matsakis2014rust} and incorporated it into our R package using the framework described in \citet{cargo}.

 A prerequisite for Algorithm \ref{palgo} is an enumeration of the subsample space $\overline{\mathcal{S}}$, which can be computationally expensive.
-As a first step, we enumerate the sample space for each $T_j, j \in 1, \ldots, k$.
-Let $S(n, d)$ denote the sample space for a multinomial random variable with $n$ trials and $d$ categories.
-We compute $S(n, d)$ with a simple recursive algorithm that we implemented in base R:
+As a first step, we enumerate the sample space for each $T_j$, say $\mathcal{S}_j,$ for $j \in 1, \ldots, k$.
+Then to obtain $\mathcal{S}$ we take all possible combinations of elements, one from each of the $\mathcal{S}_1, \ldots, \mathcal{S}_k$.
+The number of possible outcomes is (\citet{feller1968introduction}, page 38)